-Based on the self-regulated learning scale score, which 2 still in the medium category, students still need to improve their self-regulated learning.
+Based on the self-regulated learning scale score, which is still in the medium category, students still need to improve their self-regulated learning.
 It needs to be trained and developed continuously.
 Several previous studies stated that:

-- 1. Yang (Hargis, 2000) stated that learners 33 h a high degree of self-regulated learning tend to learn better under their 12 ntrol; can monitor, evaluate or organize their learning effectively; save time in completing tasks; 32 manage learning time efficiently. - Self-regulated learning is indispensable in the learning process (Jarvela & Jarvenoja, 2011; Duckworth et al., 2009), and mathematics learning is no exception. - 3.
-Yang (Hargis, 2000), Sumarmo (2006), Duckworth et a 11 (2009), & Samuelsson (2010) stated that there is a strong relationship between self-regulated learning and mathematical achievement.
+1. Yang (Hargis, 2000) stated that learners with a high degree of self-regulated learning tend to learn better under their control; can monitor, evaluate or organize their learning effectively; save time in completing tasks; and manage learning time efficiently.

+- 2. Self-regulated learning is indispensable in the learning process (Duckworth et al., 2009; Järvelä & Järvenoja, 2011), and mathematics learning is no exception. - 3.
+Yang (Duckworth et al., 2009; Hargis, 2000; Samuelsson, 2008; Sumarmo, 2002) stated that there is a strong relationship between self-regulated learning and mathematical achievement.

-Therefore, self-regulated learning is an important aspect that needs to be trained and continuately developed, considering that it refers to how students become masters in their learning process (Zimmerman, 2015).
+Therefore, self-regulated learning is an important aspect that needs to be trained and continuously developed, considering that it refers to how students become masters in their learning process (Zimmerman, 2015).

-Bandura (Hargis, 2000) states that self-regulated learning is an individual's ability to monitor their behavior, and 33 an individual challenging exercise.
+Bandura (Hargis, 2000) states that self-regulated learning is an individual's ability to monitor their behavior, and is an individual challenging exercise.
 It means that self-regulated learning results from an active and constructive process for a learner to monitor their learning activities.
 Prospective student teachers who have good self-regulated will develop into a teacher who is sensitive to their students' times and needs.

-Self-regulated learning is not an academic ability or student talent inherited by learners genetically (Sumarmo, 2006).
+Self-regulated learning is not an academic ability or student talent inherited by learners genetically (Sumarmo, 2002).
 However, self-regulated learning can be trained and taught to students so that this ability is possible to be developed.
-Duckworth (2009) argue that self-regulated learning can be developed and appropriate teaching, enhanced through guidance, and support.
-For this reason, the lecturer needs to help and guide students to continue training and developing their selfregulated learning.
-De Corte et al. (Darr & Fisher, 2004) claimes that learning which can develop self-regulated learning is learning, which uses settings in small and classical groups, as well as learning that provides realistic and challenging tasks.
-It follows the suggestions proposed by Schunk (Sumarmo, 2006) to help students become independent in learning.
-Nevertheless, above all, a prospective teacher, especially a Christian teacher, needs always to give his life to be led by the Holy Spirit so that he can continue to grow to become a tool for God's work in the world.
-(Wulanata, 2018).
+Duckworth et al. (2009) argue that self-regulated learning can be developed and enhanced through appropriate teaching, guidance, and support.
+For this reason, the lecturer needs to help and guide students to continue training and developing their self-regulated learning.
+De Corte et al. (Darr & Fisher, 2005) claimes that learning which can develop self-regulated learning is learning, which uses settings in small and classical groups, as well as learning that provides realistic and challenging tasks.
+It follows the suggestions proposed by Schunk (Sumarmo, 2002) to help students become independent in learning.
+Nevertheless, above all, a prospective teacher, especially a Christian teacher, needs always to give his life to be led by the Holy Spirit so that he can continue to grow to become a tool for God's work in the world (Chrismastianto, 2018).